alvarezrrj/cheatsheet/README.md

 ## Getting Started

-Write your .html files in templates/
+Write your .html files in templates/<>
-.html files should only have <section>s
+.html files should only have &lt;section&gt;s<>
-Give your <section>s an id like "id-name-separated-by-dashes" (these are used for building the internal navigation links
+Give your &lt;section&gt;s an id like "id-name-separated-by-dashes" (these are used for building the internal navigation links

 ### Prerequisites